 Birman cats were almost wiped out completely during the Second World War.
-It’s thought that at one point, there were only two Birman cats remaining.
-Over many years, the breed was slowly re-established, and it’s thought that they were crossed with other breeds like the Siamese, Persian, and Turkish Angora in order to be saved.
+It’s thought that at one point, only two Birman cats remained.
+Over many years, the breed was slowly re-established, and it’s thought they were crossed with other breeds like the Siamese, Persian, and Turkish Angora to be saved.
 By 1955, the breed was once again stable and growing in popularity.

 The first Birman cats came to the U.S. in 1959, and the breed was accepted into the Cat Fanciers Association in 1967.
 Their popularity hasn’t dwindled since, and they consistently rank as one of the most popular longhaired breeds in the country.